pabaq/CarND-Behavioral-Cloning/README.md

 - Whereas the validation is only performed on the unaugmented center camera image.
 It may also be preprocessed, depending on the investigations pipeline.

-Some of the investigations peformed on the way to teach the network to autonomously drive the car around both tracks are shown in the table below.
+Some of the investigations performed on the way to teach the network to autonomously drive the car around both tracks are shown in the table below.
 The complete table can be found in the ``models`` folder.

 ![][investigations]